The Myths of Education:

-Truth is, children learn more from experience, environment, parents and peers.
+Truth is, children learn more from experience, their environment, their parents, and their peers.

 We have already discussed how children learn from their own experiences and from the environment.

 Children are always learning from their parents.
 They learn to speak English from their parents.
 It's an immersion program.
-Surprisingly, it's just about as easy for a child to learn to read the English language from their parents, if they will immerse their child in the printed language.
+Surprisingly, it's just about as easy for a child to learn to read the English language from their parents, if parents will immerse their child in the printed language.
 This is why even schools emphasize the vital importance of reading to your children.

-It can be quite surprising how much children can learn from their peers.
+Also, it can be quite surprising how much children learn from their peers.
 In most schools, children helping each other is called cheating.
 Those schools are missing out on a the powerful tool called collaboration.
 It is amazing to see the output from students of varying abilities and interests working together.

 Became computer literate on their own.